szq0214/Un-Mix/UnMix_SwAV/for_ImageNet/README.md

 SwAV is very simple to implement and experiment with.
 Our implementation consists in a [main_swav_unmix.py](./main_swav_unmix.py) file from which are imported the dataset definition [src/multicropdataset.py](./src/multicropdataset.py), the model architecture [src/resnet50.py](./src/resnet50.py) and some miscellaneous training utilities [src/utils.py](./src/utils.py).

-For example, to train SwAV baseline on a single node with 8 gpus for 400 epochs, run:
+For example, to train Un-Mix + SwAV baseline on a single node with 8 gpus for 400 epochs, run:
 ```
 python -m torch.distributed.launch --nproc_per_node=8 main_swav_unmix.py \
 --data_path /path/to/imagenet/train \